 Missy grew up in Buffalo and received her BS in Dance from the College at Brockport.
 Before returning to Rochester in 2004, Missy was based in New York City for 12 years and performed and taught internationally.
 While there, she studied and worked as an apprentice for the Erick Hawkins Dance Company.
-At the same time, Smith became a founding company member and later the Assistant Rehearsal Director of Randy James Dance Works, with whom she toured nationally and internationally from 1993-2003.
+At the same time, Smith became a founding company member and later the assistant rehearsal director of Randy James Dance Works, with whom she toured nationally and internationally from 1993-2003.
 She also performed nationally with Paul Mosley from 1997-2004 and with various independent artists including Philippa Kaye, Anne Burnidge, Sarah McCormick, Courtney World, and Cadence Whittier.
 In 2002, she received her MFA in Choreography and Performance from Sarah Lawrence College and founded BIODANCE.